volodymyrhudyma/blog/content/blog/exclamation-mark-operator-in-typescript.md

 We also have a button, clicking on which gets the size of an elements and its position in the viewport.

-In this simple example we are sure that the accessed element is mounted after clicking on a **button**, so we can add a small hint to the TypeScript (in order not to have to use [Optional Chaining Operator](/2020-05-27-optional-chaining-in-javascript/)):
+In this simple example we are sure that the accessed element is mounted after clicking on a **button**, so we can add a small hint to the TypeScript:

 ```tsx
 // ...